CharlesDexterW/Genomics_Data_Analysis_Portfolio/README.md

 The script requires the following input files:

 1.  **Gene Information File (`mm9_sel_chroms_knownGene.txt`)**: A text file containing gene annotations.
 This file provides information such as gene identifiers, chromosome locations, and start/end positions.
 The file format is specific to the UCSC Genome Browser's knownGene table.
 2.  **FASTA Sequence File (`selChroms_mm9.fa.zip`)**: A ZIP archive containing the genomic sequence data in FASTA format.
 The FASTA format is a standard text-based format for representing nucleotide or amino acid sequences.
 The sequences are expected to be organized by chromosome.
+You have to download it from https://drive.google.com/file/d/1jxOqX3W5Dsdhlr0Q3i2_oeujS7AJ3D2K/view?usp=drive_link

 ## How to Use